hindman/optopus/README.md

 # Optopus

-## Because Python needs a better command line argument parser
+## Because Python needs a better command-line argument parser

 To varying degrees of success, command-line argument parsing libraries do a mostly adequate job handling the common use cases.
 They are able to parse